TommyInnit

-Thomas Michael Simons (born 9 April 2004), better known as TommyInnit (/ˈtɒmiˌɪnɪt/ TOMM-ee-inn-it), is a British YouTuber and Twitch streamer.
+Thomas Michael Simons (born 9 April 2004), better known as TommyInnit (/ˈtɒmiˌɪnɪt/ TOMM-ee-inn-it), is an English YouTuber, Twitch streamer and comedian.
 He gained popularity from creating Minecraft-related videos and live streams, including collaborations with fellow YouTubers and streamers in the Dream SMP.

-Joining the Dream SMP caused his YouTube and Twitch channels to increase in popularity.
-As of 24 April 2023, his 11 YouTube channels have collectively reached over million subscribers and over billion views; his two Twitch channels have reached over million followers, making him the most-followed Minecraft channel on Twitch, as well as the 18th most-followed overall.
-While Simons has since moved away from Minecraft related content, he still regularly uploads more personal videos and co-hosts the Shut Up I'm Talking podcast with fellow content creator Jack Manifold.
+As of 31 August 2026, his 14 YouTube channels have collectively reached over million subscribers and over billion views; his two Twitch channels have reached over million followers, making him the most-followed Minecraft channel on Twitch, as well as the 24th most-followed overall.

 Early life

-Thomas Michael Simons was born in Nottingham, England on 9 April 2004 to Iain, a former arcade owner and the founder of the GameCity festival, who now works with Thomas, and Sarah Simons, a former actor and current teacher for people with disabilities.
-Simons said that while at school he cheated on some of his mock examinations, and that the COVID-19 pandemic caused these grades to be counted as his official GCSE grades.
+Thomas Michael Simons was born in Nottingham, Nottinghamshire, England on 9 April 2004 to Iain, a former arcade owner and the founder of the GameCity festival, who now works with Thomas, and Sarah Simons, a former actor and current teacher for people with disabilities.
+Simons grew up in the Mapperley area of Nottingham.

+Simons attended The Carlton Academy in Carlton, Nottinghamshire.
+He said while at school he cheated on some of his mock examinations, and that the COVID-19 pandemic caused these grades to be counted as his official GCSE grades.